Tiri Monastery: History

 Tiri Monastery.
 A photo from the book by Countess Uvarova, 1894.

 The Tiri monastery is mentioned in several Georgian historical documents from the 15th to the 18th century.
-Prince Vakhushti, a Georgian scholar writing about 1745, reports that west of the Achabeti fortress, "on a hill, there is the Tiri monastery, without a dome, but beautifully built, in a pleasant place.
+Prince Vakhushti of Kartli, a Georgian scholar writing about 1745, reports that west of the Achabeti Fortress, "on a hill, there is the Tiri monastery, without a dome, but beautifully built, in a pleasant place.
 An abbot sits there."
 After the Russian takeover of Georgia, the monastery was abolished and Tiri was converted to a parish church in 1811.

 During the August 2008 Russo-Georgian War, the area where the monastery is located fell under the control of Russian and South Ossetian forces.
 As a result, the Georgian clergy and parish lost access to the Tiri church.
 In the immediate aftermath of the hostilities, a 19 August 2008 UNOSAT satellite image reported no visible damage to the church.
 The convent continued to function intermittently until being dissolved in 2010.
 In July 2015, the monastery was subjected to a "repair" process in which part of the frescoes were whitewashed or damaged; the floor in the bell-tower was covered with concrete, and a new wall was built to encircle the church.
 The South Ossetian authorities claimed ignorance and ordered the works to be suspended.
 Georgia's Ministry of Culture expressed concerns regarding "uncontrolled activities" at cultural monuments in breakaway Abkhazia and South Ossetia.
 In 2016, the Permanent Mission of Georgia to the United Nations Office reported to the UN Special Rapporteur in the Field of cultural rights that the Tiri Monastery required an immediate intervention in order to prevent further damage from humidity and water infiltration.